andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 and the number of neighbors of each point to check grows as
 ![O(3\^d)](https://latex.codecogs.com/png.latex?O%283%5Ed%29 "O(3^d)")...
 I took
-my solution for d=4 and could *barely* churn out d=6 (in three minutes), since even at d=6 you have to consider 729 neighbors for (potentially) each of the 64,000,000 points.
+my solution for d=4 and could *barely* churn out d=6 (in three minutes), since even at d=6 you have to consider 728 neighbors for (potentially) each of the 64,000,000 points.
 I had a dream that t=6, d=10 just *might* be possible...but clearly not without some major breakthrough.
+At d=10, you'd need to check 59,048 neighbors for potentially each of 10,240,000,000,000 points.

 Until someone brought something up...if we look at the 3d version, we see there's actually a *mirror symmetry*!
 That is, because everything starts off on